mactul/system_abstraction/SA/network/easy_tcp_tls.md

 ```c
 SA_SocketHandler* SA_socket_ssl_client_init(const char* server_hostname, uint16_t server_port)
 ```
-- This function works like socket_client_init, but it will create an ssl secured socket connexion.
+- This function works like socket_client_init, but it will create an ssl secured socket connection.
 - **parameters:**
-    - `server_hostname`: the targeted server ip, formated like "127.0.0.1", like "2001:0db8:85a3:0000:0000:8a2e:0370:7334" or like "example.com"
+    - `server_hostname`: the targeted server ip, formatted like "127.0.0.1", like "2001:0db8:85a3:0000:0000:8a2e:0370:7334" or like "example.com"
     - `server_port`: the opened server port that listen the connection
 - **returns:**
     - when it succeeds, it returns a pointer to a structure handler.